marinov98/Sign-Lang-Tutor/slt-app/api/README.md

 Contains the flask code used in setting up the database and making the routes for slt

 ## Contributing
-This backend uses the python's flask framework and uses conda for package, environment, and dependency management
+This backend uses python's flask framework and uses conda for package, environment, and dependency management
 - To create the appropriate python environment run `conda env create -f environment.yml`
 	- To activate the environment run `conda activate slt`
 	- To update the environment run `conda env export > environment.yml`